-Over the 2010 to 2021 fiscal year period, Milwaukie issued 189 building permits for new residential construction, which includes a total of 332 permitted units.
-Of these 332 units, about 51% were for single-dwelling units, 45% were for multi-dwelling buildings, and 4% were for accessory dwelling units.5
+Over the 2010 to 2021 fiscal year period, Milwaukie issued 189 building permits for new residential construction, which included a total of 332 permitted units.
+Of these 332 units, about 51% were for single-dwelling units, 45% were for multi-dwelling buildings, and 4% were for accessory dwelling units.6

-5 Milwaukie building permit data includes duplexes in the single-dwelling category and triplexes under multi-dwelling.
+6 Milwaukie building permit data includes duplexes in the single-dwelling category and triplexes under multidwelling.